VStahelin/vagrant-mullet/README.md

 # Using Vagrant With Parallels Desktop #

-A simple skeleton of Django application provisioned with Vagrant + Parallels Desktop.
+A simple skeleton of Django application provisioned with Vagrant.
 This example is for beginners that need some starting ground to experiment with.

 Contents: